pazi88/Speeduino-M5x-PCBs/m52tu, m54 PnP/README.md

 to carve some openings for the extra connectors and the ecu can be plugged into car.

 NOTE!
 DBW is not supported, so in M54 engine (ms43), you need to change to cable driven throttle body in order to use this.
 M52TU (ms42) has cable driven throttle as backup, so no changes needed in those to use this speeduino board.
-(TBD: add cable throttle instructions)
+See "Replacing original DBW throttle body" -chapter

 NOTE 2!
 OBD2 system is not supported in these boards, so if your country requires the car to pass OBD2 tests in MOT check, this board can't be used.